Karl Brevitz, J.D. Consultant

 Westfield State University

 Since October of 2014, Larry has been serving as Westfield State University’s Director of Non-Discrimination Compliance, acting in the capacity of the University’s ADA, Equal Opportunity, Affirmative Action and Title IX Coordinator.

-At both Rider and Westfield State Larry has facilitated trainings in Title IX and FERPA, developed campus policies around sexual misconduct and investigating complaints of sexual harassment and sexual assault.
-As a member of Rider’s Organizational and Leadership Development program he taught, for several years, a graduate course in Higher Education Law, covering such topics as Free Speech, Academic Freedom, Title IX, Affirmative Action, Title VI, FERPA, and the ADA.
+Larry has facilitated trainings in Title IX, Risk Management and FERPA, and developed campus policies related to sexual misconduct.
+As an adjunct faculty member in Rider’s Organizational and Leadership Development Graduate program, he taught a course in Higher Education Law, covering such topics as Free Speech, Academic Freedom, Title IX, Affirmative Action, Title VI, FERPA, and the ADA.

 Adam Jussel, J.D.
 Assistant Dean of Students, Director of Student Conduct